INFORMSJoC/2022.0233/README.md

 tar -xzvf primal_bound_quality.tar.gz
 cd ../
 ```
+Note that the results, uncompressed, total to 5.1 gigabytes.

 ## Executing Experiments
 To execute experiments outlined in the "Computational Experiments" section of the article and beyond, a number of convenience scripts are provided, which are stored the `scripts/execution` directory.